ganeshthanga/microsoft-devops-workshop/2_kubernetes_aks/01_overview/03_controller_manager-scheduler-kubelet-proxy.md

 **Note:** This is part of the Kubernetes "Control Plane" that is abstracted from the end-user for most managed platforms, such as AKS.
 This quick demonstration serves to help you understand the components, and the primary DevOps tasks associated.

+The controller manager is a daemon that runs the main control loops within Kubernetes.
+Kubernetes uses control loops to regulate desired state vs current state.
+In a sense, these loops are always driving to the desired state.
+There are several controllers that are native to Kubernetes, such as: Replication, Namespace, Endpoints, and ServiceAccounts Controllers.
+It's common for Kubernetes users to define their own controllers, that can utilize custom metadata to perform action within and outside of the cluster.

 # Kubernetes Scheduler